|Adrift. A boat or vessel that has broken from her moorings or object that is not secured and may be displaced by the ship's movement.|

 for salutes to distinguished persons as well as to pass orders.

 A 1645 publication detailing honors for an admiral, orders; "The ship's barge to be sent to fetch the visitor having the cockson with his silver whistle in the stern...
 Upon the near approach of the barge the noise of the trumpets are to sound and so to hold on until the barge comes within less than musket shot, at that time the trumpets are to cease and all such as carry whistles are to whistle a welcome three several times."

+Pipe down.
 Originally, a distinctive call on a boatswain’s whistle sent the crew below decks or down below.
-Now to "pipe down" means to be quiet.
+Now means to be quiet.